native ARTIST FELLOWSHIPs To sustain the cultural fabric of a community.

 Our artist alumni perpetuate generosity, wisdom, and integrity within their communities and strengthen the Collective Spirit®, achieving greater access to unrealized cultural potential.

-To be eligible for an Artist in Business Leadership fellowship, applicants must be documented affiliate of a United States Tribe (American Indian, Alaska Native, and Native Hawaiian).
+To be eligible for a Cultural Capital fellowship, applicants must be documented affiliate of a United States Tribe (American Indian, Alaska Native, and Native Hawaiian).

 IS THE FELLOWSHIP RIGHT FOR ME?